kasramp/spring-data-redis-example-kotlin/README.md

 This example shows how to use Spring Data with Redis to do CRUD operations.
 Additionally, it demonstrates using Redis as a message broker.

-The code is implemented using Kotlin but it's easy for Java developers to understand as well.
+The code is implemented using Kotlin, but it's easy for Java developers to understand as well.

 For more in-depth details, have a look at the tutorials at links below: